Nayanbrijpurria/NLP-Sentiment-Analysis-Project-/README.md

 # 12. Feature Extraction

-After preprocessing, you still have text.
+After preprocessing, we still have text.

 Example: